broadinstitute/gatk/README.md

 Developer note:

-The gradle build will handle the Java dependency.
+The gradle build will handle the Java (hdf-java) dependency, without any intervention from the user, if instructions for your platform are followed (see below).
 If IntelliJ is configured correctly, it will automatically create the dependency to the JARs in your project.
-You will still need to note the JNI native files from the description below for your platform.
+You will still need to note the location of the JNI native files from the description below for your platform.

 #### Ubuntu (Linux) 12.10 and above (requires sudo)

-*This may not work with versions of Ubuntu after 15.04.*
+*We do not guarantee that this will work with versions of Ubuntu after 15.04.*

 You simply need to install the hdfview package, which includes hdf and hdf-java: